DUE TO COVID-19, SUB-INTERNSHIPS WILL NOT BE OFFERED FOR 2020-2021 APPLICANTS.

 Medical students enrolled in a U.S. medical school can register for the course using the Visiting Student Application Service (VSAS).

-In addition to your VSAS application, please contact Dr. David Cohen @ David.Cohen@stonybrookmedicine.edu, or fill out the form below to expedite the application process.
+Since we will not be accepting VSAS applications for sub-internships due to COVID-19, please contact Dr. Hyunjoo Lee @ Hyunjoo.Lee@stonybrookmedicine.edu or Tara Brown @ if you have interest in learning more about our program.
+You may also fill out the form below.
 Please be sure to include your current medical school, and requested start and end dates in your message.